 “These laws were written at a very different time, and were never updated, which I believe is because most legislators had no idea that these laws were still on the books.”

 But the second biggest challenge she faces, she said, is rooted in stubborn sexist attitudes and gender-discriminatory beliefs.

 A woman participates in Unchained At Last's "chain-in" protest to end child marriage in Trenton, New Jersey, in 2017.
 New Jersey became the second state to set the minimum age of marriage at 18 without exception — banning child marriage — last year.

 “There are legislators who are saying no [to ending child marriage] and their reason is plain old sexism,” Reiss said.
 “They believe very deeply that if a girl gets pregnant her only possible outcome is to get married — even if she was raped.”

 “For example, I’ve had legislators looking at me and saying you know, ‘Joseph married Mary when she was 8.
 If It was good enough for God, why isn't it good enough for us?’” she recalled.

 But for girls and women to be equal and to be able to achieve their full potential, child marriage must end.
-And everyone can play a part in the fight to end child marriage.
+And everyone can play a part in that fight.

-Reiss highlighted that the girls most impacted by child marriage may not be of voting age or aware of existing laws that could be harmful to them, and urged people to speak up about child marriage and contact their legislators and elected officials.
+Reiss highlighted that the girls most impacted may not be of voting age or aware of existing laws that could be harmful to them, and urged people to speak up about child marriage and contact their legislators and elected officials.